biscuit-auth/website/content/blog/biscuit-2.0.md

 To guarantee that authorization policies execute the same way everywhere, Biscuit provides an authorization language based on Datalog, that all implementations must support.
-This logic language comes with benefits about execution (guaranteed to terminate) and serialization (small enough to be carried in the token) while keeping nearly as much expressiveness as SQL.
+This logic language comes with benefits about execution (guaranteed to terminate) and serialization (small enough to be carried in the token), and can encode complex policies in a concise and readable way.

 You can test it right there, in your browser: